Eriqo90AW/CV-Portofolio/README.md

 * Bootstrap for the responsive design and UI components.
 * Font Awesome for the icons.

 Thank you for checking out my personal CV website!
-I hope you find it useful.
+I hope you find it useful..